 You can apply for many of the postgraduate UCLan courses using our Online Application System.

-Full-time: £6,000 per year (UK/EU)
+Full-time: £6,500 per year (UK/EU)

-For 2015/16 fees please refer to our fees page.
+For 2019/20 fees please refer to our fees page.

-The UK Government has confirmed that a new postgraduate loan scheme will be introduced for students commencing a Full Masters Postgraduate programmes from 2016/17 academic year.
+Details of the UK Government postgraduate loan scheme for students commencing a Masters Postgraduate programme for the 2017/18 academic year.

 Journalism at UCLan has an excellent record for journalism training and employability.
 We have been teaching journalism in Preston for more than 55 years and we have a worldwide network of top industry professionals who began their careers here.

 Our lecturers who teach on journalism practice modules worked as professional journalists before they moved into teaching.
 Some still combine working in industry with their university role.

 The media industry has gone through dramatic change over the last decade.
 It is likely to change even more over the coming years.
 This course aims to ensure students have sustainable and viable career options.

 This course does not have specific course accreditation because it is likely that students on this programme will have already completed NCTJ exams.
 Our undergraduate programme BA Journalism is NCTJ-accredited and we are an accredited NCTJ exam centre.
 We may be able to arrange for students on this programme to complete the NCTJ diploma exams if they wish, subject to timetabling considerations.

 Journalism is based in Greenbank Building where we have five newsrooms, a TV studio and four radio studios.
 The university has invested more than £250,000 on improving these facilities over the last couple of years.

 You may also have sessions in our Media Innovation Studio on the top floor of the Media Factory.